 Believe it or not, buying the wrong size HVAC unit can negatively impact the airflow in your home.
 If your HVAC unit is too large for your home, it is true that your home will be heated or cooled faster.
 However, this comes with consequences such as lack or gradual heating/cooling and excess humidity, which can result in hot/cold spots in your home and a humid environment.
 If your HVAC unit is too small, on the other hand, it will have to work extra hard to heat and cool your home, resulting in potential overheating.
 In the case of a wrongly sized HVAC unit, consult a professional HVAC technician to determine the right size HVAC unit for your home.

 As you can see, there are a couple of common reasons for HVAC airflow issues.
 Airflow issues cause unfavourable living environments and can end up costing you money in the long run.
 Because of this, taking precautions to prevent airflow issues in your HVAC unit is recommended.
-If you believe your HVAC unit is experiencing airflow problems and would like a professional opinion, feel free to reach out to our team of professional HVAC technicians at D&T Air Conditioning and Heating and we will be happy to help.
+If you believe your HVAC unit is experiencing airflow problems and would like a professional opinion, feel free to reach out to our team of professional HVAC technicians at Mighty Air Inc. and we will be happy to help.